 “Blessed are they who see beauty in humble places”

-At age three I first discovered the magic of paint, line, and texture.
-Now a grandmother, I continue to enjoy the magic with acrylic medium and paint.
-My ongoing collection of natural, vintage emphemera serve as mark makers, tools or substrate.
-Their fresh purpose re-enacts for me hope, goodness and beauty that the seasons displays and the story of grief they tell.
+At age three I discovered the magic of paint, line, and texture.
+Now a grandmother I continue to enjoy the magic with acrylic paint and medium, and an ongoing collection of found discarded natural and vintage ephemera.
+They serve as inspiration, mark makers, tools or substrate.
+Their fresh purpose becomes a semblance of my theme quote credited to the French Impressionist, Camille Pissarro”

-Summer begins the story when everything thing is green.
-Then comes subtle changes.
+The seasons gracefully re-enact one of the most humbling places: grief before and after loss.
+Its story begins in summer when everything is green and the earth ever so slightly tilts away from the sun.
 Green fades.
 Life withers.
-What once was is no more.
-In winter seeds of a new life lie buried.
-A new life will spring; a fresh green will bloom.
-In the journey of grief, before and after loss we can discover, explore, and express a precious commodity:
+What once was is no more, but promise slumbers in seeds buried in winter.
+A new life will bloom.
+In the journey of grief before and after loss we can discover, explore, and express a precious commodity:

 Beauty that never fades